 1) You can control a predictable business through processes

-Many years in leadership has taught me one thing:
+Many years in leadership have taught me one thing:

-If you don't know every corner of your machine and you aren't familiar to how each part performs, you shouldn't head for new markets nor make expensive technological investments in your growth strategy.
+If you don't know every corner of your machine and aren't familiar with how each part performs, you shouldn't head for new markets or make expensive technological investments in your growth strategy.

 Because you want to be able to control and redirect your company according to the challenges you always face in new business adventures.

 The tools enabling you to control your company are KPIs and processes.

 The KPIs are your sensors.
 They show you your company's performance.
 Like Audi's telemetry on their racecar, they let you see where the bolts have rattled loose and where the machine runs smoothly.

 I have visibly placed our most essential KPIs to all in TimeLog's offices.
 Then the employees and I can see where we perform and where we need to improve.